 However you choose and spend and enjoy time with your children, don’t judge yourself too much or beat yourself up either.
 Chances are, they won’t remember all the things we didn’t do but wishes we had, they’ll remember all the times you made an effort to enjoy their company.

 I want you to have more time to enjoy with your kids, but I know that time can seem limited for us mamas.
-That is exactly why I designed the free video course "Survey Your Day" to show you exactly how to track your time and revamp your schedule to give you more time and a better handle on time management.
-Click the button below and get the super awesome totally FREE video course sent to your inbox.
+That is exactly why I designed the free video course "Maximize Your Mom Time" to show you exactly how to track your time and revamp your schedule to give you more time and a better handle on time management.
+Get your free video below, mama!